QuantumSavory/QuantumSavory.jl/docs/src/howto/colorcentermodularcluster/colorcentermodularcluster.md

 Moreover, behind the scenes `QuantumSavory.jl` will use:

-- `SimJulia.jl` for discrete event scheduling and simulation;
+- `ConcurrentSim.jl` for discrete event scheduling and simulation;
 - `Makie.jl` together with our custom plotting recipes for visualizations;
 - `QuantumOptics.jl` for low-level quantum states.